 Misconceptions About Infrared Thermometers

-- They use a laser to measure temperature – The laser you see being emitted by your infrared thermometer is just a guide.
+- They use a laser to measure temperature – The laser you see being emitted by your thermometer is just a guide.
 The thermopile inside the device is doing the actual temperature measuring.

 - They can measure internal food temperatures – Unfortunately, this isn’t true.
 An infrared thermometer only reads the surface temperature of whatever material you are pointing it at.
 They work very well for telling the temperature of cooking surfaces and liquids, but you’ll need a probe thermometer if you want to know the internal temperature of meat, for example.
 This is why we like the Thermapen IR because it gives you the option to measure internal food temperatures with a probe as well as infrared temperature.

-- They can read temperatures on any surface – As we mentioned earlier, infrared lasor thermometers struggle with surfaces that have a low emissivity rating, like aluminum or polished steel.
+- They can read temperatures on any surface – As we mentioned earlier, lasor thermometers struggle with surfaces that have a low emissivity rating, like aluminum or polished steel.

 If you cook with these materials a lot, get yourself an infrared thermometer with a variable emissivity setting, which will help you get a more accurate read of highly reflective surfaces.